JoseArias31/Incented-Protocol---Web2-App/README.md

 ## Development Notes

 Due to the scope of the project, not all of the original features were achieved.
+The following are examples of some of the features that were realized.

+- View & submit proposal
-A user's ability to view & submit proposals, prioritize, contribute, and validate.
-In addition, users can create & view communities as well as fund their individual accounts.
+- A user's ability to view & submit proposals, prioritize, contribute, and validate
+- Creating & viewing communities along with funding them
+- Funding a user's individual account
+- User login & registration

 The incented team intends to "dog-food" this web2 version into a fully useable web3.0 version.